galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 You may be interested in getting an overview of what your samples' chromatograms look like, for example to see if some of your samples have distinct overall characteristics (unexpected chromatographic peaks, huge overall intensity...).

-You can also use the sampleMedata file we mentioned to add some group colors to your samples when visualising your chromatograms.
+You can use the sampleMedata file we previously uploaded to add some group colours to your samples when visualising your chromatograms.
-In this tutorial, we are not going to use distinct sample groups in the XCMS 'grouping' step.
-Nevertheless, we will provide a sampleMetadata file for chromatogram visualisation purpose.
-Thus, you will find here how to import such a file into your Galaxy history.
+The module takes automatically the second column as colour groups when a file is provided.

-Note that you can also check the chromatograms right at any moment during the workflow:
+Note that you can also check the chromatograms at any moment during the workflow, in particular at the following steps:
- - *MSnbase readMSData*: defining retention time ranges that you may want to discard from the very beginning -> **Specta Filters** in *findChromPeaks*
+ - after *MSnbase readMSData*: to help you to define retention time ranges that you may want to discard from the very beginning -> **Specta Filters** in *findChromPeaks*
- - *findChromPeaks*: defining retention time -> *adjustRtime*
- - *adjustRtime*: check the result of the correction -> rerun *adjustRtime* with other settings
+ - after *adjustRtime*: to check the result of the correction -> rerun *adjustRtime* with other settings

 > ### {% icon hands_on %} Hands-on: xcms plot chromatogram
 >